lebriggs/laura_website_2/content/blog/post_index/index.md

 ### What Problem Am I Trying To Solve?

-Managing a website can be a tedious task, especially when it involves manually updating metadata for each content page.
-Every content page (blog post, presentation page, project page, etc.) on my website is created from a Markdown file that requires me to manually update a YAML template.
-YAML (YAML Ain't Markup Language), located at the top of each Markdown file, is used to format essential information about the content.
-For the librarians reading this, the YAML contains the metadata information for this blog post.
+Managing a website can feel tedious, especially when it involves manually updating metadata for each content page, such as blog posts, presentation pages, or project pages.
+For my website, these pages are created from Markdown files that require manual updates to a YAML template.
+YAML (YAML Ain't Markup Language), located at the top of each Markdown file, contains essential metadata for the content.
+This is just the initial post about my script, so I won't dive into the code specifics yet— think of this as the fun prequel where I set the stage and define the problem.
+Stay tuned for future updates as I develop the code!

 I felt R should be filling out the YAML templates instead of me.
 Put the robot to work!

-Therefore, I required an R script that contains these features:
+Therefore, I wanted an R script that contains these features:

 - Adds or modifies Laura-specified tags and categories, so I don't have to remember them.
-As a librarian who paid for four cataloguing courses in library school, I am thrilled to finally apply my indexing knowledge.
+As a librarian who paid for four cataloguing courses in library school, I'm ecstatic to finally apply my indexing knowledge.

 - Ensures the date field is set to today's date if it's empty, because I don’t want to be forced to consult a calendar.

 - Increments the highest post ID number, because I definitely don't want to track this information manually.

 - Collects previous tags and categories from all Markdown files in several specified directories of my website.
-Everything is kept organized without requiring me to maintain a dreaded spreadsheet.
+This way, everything stays organized without requiring me to maintain a dreaded spreadsheet.

 - Ensures all tags and categories are properly formatted and unique.